 Oxford University Innovation helps staff and students to apply their expertise and research for wider social and economic benefit.
 Our role is to help University staff and students bring the benefits of their research and expertise to create impact in wider society.

 We support Oxford’s researchers, staff and students, offering commercial skills and a range of specialist resources in order to maximise research impact.
-Income is shared with those involved according to the University’s Regulations, and profits from commercialisation are returned to the University for the benefit of future generations.
+Income is shared with those involved according to the University’s Regulations.

 We changed our name in June 2016, having previously been called Isis Innovation Ltd. Isis Enterprise was renamed Oxentia in April 2017 and became a separate entity in August 2017.